RobertoBorges/DemoCustomAuth/README.md

 ## How to use

+With Visual Studio 2022, open the solution

-Alternatively, you can apply pending migrations from a command prompt at your project directory:
+Apply pending migrations from a command prompt at your project directory:

 > PM> dotnet ef database update

-With Visual Studio 2022, open the solution and run the project.
+and run the project.

-It should create a local database "aspnet-DemoCustomAuth-53bc9b9d-9d6a-45d4-8429-2a2761773502" and open a browser with the demo page.
+It should create a local database "aspnet-DemoCustomAuth" and open a browser with the demo page.

 For a good test create two users and add some roles on the database.